 Elizabeth Goldblatt, PhD, MPA/HA

-Elizabeth (Liza) Goldblatt, PhD, MHA/PA has been involved in the IP Education/Collaborative Practice (IPE/PC) movement for 25 years, including work with conventional medical providers and the complementary and integrated health (CIH) care providers in collaborative research, educational and clinical settings.
-She is currently the Executive Director of the Academic Collaborative for Integrative Health (ACIH; formerly ACCAHC).
-Dr. Goldblatt is one of the founding members of ACIH and she was the first ACIH Vice-Chair.
-From 2007-2015, she served as chair of the ACIH board of directors.
-She serves on the 6-year Institute of Medicine (IOM) Global Forum for Global Innovations in Health Professional Education.
-She is currently on the leadership team of the University of Arizona’s HRSA funded project – the National Center for Integrative Primary Healthcare, and teaches integrative health at several colleges, as well as mentors clinical doctoral students.
-She is on the doctoral faculty at the American College of Traditional Chinese Medicine.
-Dr. Goldblatt served as vice-president of the Council of Colleges of Acupuncture and Oriental Medicine from 1990-1996, president from 1996-2002 and is currently on the CCAOM Finance Committee.
-Goldblatt also co-chaired the Education Committee of the North American Acupuncture and Oriental Medicine Council, from 1993 to 2003 and served on the Board of Trustees for Pacific University.
-From 1988-2003, Goldblatt was president of the Oregon College of Oriental Medicine (OCOM) from 1988-2003.
-She served as Provost, Vice President of Academic Affairs and Director of Institutional Assessment at the American College of Traditional Chinese Medicine (ACTCM) in San Francisco, California from 2004-2012.
-A leader in the CIH field, she has worked on various positions - on committees, task forces and boards - to promote and educate on collaborative, team-based patient-centered care that emphasizes prevention, health promotion an well-being.
-Dr. Goldblatt has a Masters in Public Administration/Health Administration (MPA/HA) from Portland State University, Portland, OR, and she earned her PhD from UCLA, Los Angles, California, USA.
+Elizabeth (Liza) Goldblatt, PhD, MHA/PA has been involved in the Interprofessional Education/Collaborative Practice (IPE/PC) movement for over 25 years, including work with mainstream/conventional medical providers and the complementary and integrated health (CIH) care providers in collaborative research, educational and clinical settings.
+She served as the Acting Executive Director of the Academic Collaborative for Integrative Health (ACIH; formerly ACCAHC) from July 2015-April 2018.
+Dr. Goldblatt is one of the founding members of ACIH.
+She was the first ACIH Vice-Chair.
+She then served as Chair of the ACIH board from 2007-2015.
+On behalf of ACIH, she serves on the National Academy of Medicine’s Global Forum for Global Innovations in Health Professional Education.
+She was on the leadership team of the University of Arizona’s HRSA funded project, the National Center for Integrative Primary Healthcare.
+She teaches integrative health and medicine systems at several colleges.
+She is on the doctoral faculty at the American College of Traditional Chinese Medicine (ACTCM).
+Dr. Goldblatt served as both the president and vice-president of the Council of Colleges of Acupuncture/OM and is currently on the CCAOM Finance Committee.
+Goldblatt also co-chaired the Education Committee of the North American Acupuncture/OM Council and served on the Board of Trustees for Pacific University.
+From 1988-2003, Goldblatt was president of the Oregon College of Oriental Medicine (OCOM) She served as Provost, Vice President of Academic Affairs and Director of Institutional Assessment at ACTCM from 2004-2012.
+A leader in the CIH field, she has worked in various positions - on committees, task forces and boards - to promote and educate on collaborative, team-based, patient-centered care that includes emphasis on disease prevention, health promotion and well-being.
+Dr. Goldblatt has a Master’s in Public Administration/Health Administration (MPA/HA) from Portland State University, Portland, OR, and she earned her PhD from UCLA, Los Angles, California, USA.